A teacher and writer, Sage shares her love of Paganism and Witchcraft through online videos, books, articles, classes, and workshops.

 Easily Manipulated vs. Hard to Deceive

-An empathic individual is a bit more savvy due to that psychic intuition.
+An empathic individual is a bit savvier due to that psychic intuition.
 They are better able to pick up on it when they're being played or deceived.
 They don't fall for sob stories or crocodile tears very easily.
 It's harder to con them with emotional dramatics.

 Detachment and Diffusion

-The best thing anyone with too much empathy can do is learn how to detach themselves and defuse in the midst of emotional turmoil.
-You might think this would be harder for an empath (psychic), but actually it is easier for an empath to learn how to handle their empathy than it is for an empathetic person.
+The best thing anyone with too much empathy can do is learn how to detach themselves and defuse during times of emotional turmoil.
+You might think this would be harder for an empath (psychic), but actually, it is easier for an empath to learn how to handle their empathy than it is for an empathetic person.

-Once again, empathetic people suffer due to being raised in an environment that failed to instill a healthy means of processing and controlling emotions.
-In order to undo the psychological damage requires a great deal of work, ideally with a good therapist, and it can take years of effort.
+Once again, empathetic people suffer from being raised in an environment that failed to instill a healthy means of processing and controlling emotions.
+To undo the psychological damage requires a great deal of work, ideally with a good therapist, and it can take years of effort.

-Empathic people might have grown up in such an environment as well, but because they have always had such a degree of emotional awareness on a higher level, they are more likely to overcome it.
-Thus, in order to learn to detach and diffuse from the emotions they are picking up from others, they need to learn psychic techniques to protect themselves.
-This can be accomplished through meditation and experimentation, and fairly quickly.
-In fact, an empath who has been struggling with all the incoming emotional vibrations can make remarkable progress within just a few weeks of learning how to ground, shield, cleanse and channel emotions that are not their own.
+Empathic people may or may not have grown up in such an environment; even if they did, they are more likely to overcome it because they have always had a higher level of emotional awareness.
+Thus, to learn to detach and diffuse from the emotions they are picking up, they need to learn psychic techniques to protect themselves.
+Meditation and experimentation with shielding can help accomplish this, and fairly quickly with some effort.
+An empath who has been struggling with all the incoming emotional vibrations can make remarkable progress within just a few weeks of learning how to ground, shield, cleanse, and channel emotions that are not their own.

 This is why it benefits you to find out if you're a psychic empath.
-You may have been pegged by people as someone who is too sensitive, moody, or who gets overly-emotional, but this is because so few understand your ability.
-They will act like you have a weakness, when in reality you are simply wrestling with an extraordinary gift.
+People may have pegged you as someone who is too sensitive, moody, or who gets overly-emotional, but this is because so few understand your ability.
+They will act like you have a weakness when, in reality, you are wrestling with an extraordinary gift.

-With effort, you can learn to control your ability, and even use it to benefit yourself and society.
+With effort, you can learn to control your ability, and even benefit yourself and society with it.